nmtriet/react-flux-auth/README.md

 ## Installation

-### Development Environment: Run in webpack-dev-server
+### Development Environment: Run on webpack-dev-server

 1.Install all node modules (build into *node_modules* folder)